Should Bias be Eliminated? A General Framework to Use Bias for OOD Generalization: Theoretical Analysis

-\textbf{Bias identification.} We demonstrate that, with the advancement of representation learning, content and bias variables can be effectively disentangled with an identifiability guarantee.
-Since disentangling content and bias is fundamental for leveraging biased information, we briefly summarize the mild conditions under which such disentanglement can be achieved.
+\paragraph{Bias and Content identification.}We demonstrate that content and bias variables can be effectively disentangled with an identifiability guarantee.
+We extend the theoretical results of the previous causal representation learning methods to align with our formulation, with the detailed modification, proof and discussions that can be found in~\cref{sec:detailed_sub,sec:dis of lemma}.
+Such block-wise identification enforces invertible mappings between learned and ground-truth factors: $\hat{\mathbf{c}}=f(\rvc)$, $\hat{\mathbf{b}}=g(\rvb)$, with $f,g$ being invertible.
 It is important to note that this identifiability result has already been established in previous work and is not claimed as a contribution of this paper.
-However, despite the identification results, existing methods rely on invariant prediction (including invariant content variable and invariant relation between bias variable and label).
-Different from them, building on this identifiability framework, we go further by exploring how to effectively utilize biased data to enhance OOD performance.
+However, despite the identification results, existing methods still rely on invariant prediction (including invariant content variable and invariant relation between bias variable and label).
+Unlikely, building on this identifiability framework, we go further by exploring how to effectively utilize biased data to enhance OOD performance.